michaelyfan/corbii-web/README.md

 This app used to use Heroku, but that's behind us now.

-## Production Specifications
+## Deployment/Production Specifications

 The `master` branch of `corbii-web` is the **production branch**.
 Do not push anything to master that is not ready for production; always use feature branches.

-The `corbii-web` Firebase project is used for the `master` branch, while any development branch uses `corbii-web-dev` Firebase project.
+The `corbii-web` Firebase project is used for the `master` branch, while any development branch uses the `corbii-web-dev` Firebase project.
 The Firebase CLI allows for the `corbii-web` repo to freely switch between both Firebase projects, a feature known as 'aliases'.

-## Development Instructions

-* Clone this repo
-* run `npm install`
-* acquire .env file from a head developer
+1. Ensure you are on master
-* run `npm run dev`
+1. Build the app with `npm run build`
-* code away

-These instructions will eventually become better
+1. Switch to the correct Firebase alias (either `firebase use dev` or `firebase use default`) to determine whether to push to the development environment or the dev environment
+1. Deploy the app on Firebase Hosting with `firebase deploy`

 ## HIGH-LEVEL COMPONENT RETRIEVAL RECORDS